 Building Time for Mindset and Recovery

-Our valued partner, TIGNUM Company has a powerful approach to creating sustainable performance.
+Our valued partner, TIGNUM Company has a powerful approach to creating sustainable performance through energy management.
 TIGNUM trains thousands of corporate executives on integrating mindset, movement, nutrition and recovery to create energy throughout the day so we can perform at our best and sustain that level of performance.
 Our Signature Program participants take the TIGNUM Sustainable High Performance Index survey.
 The tool assesses current habits and their impact on executional stamina, mental agility and resilience.
 It might not come as a huge surprise that recovery areas generate the lowest scores for each Signature class.
 In fact, almost 50% of our last Signature class scored below a 2.7 on a scale of 5 in this category.
 Recovery is always given the short shrift.
 Yet, according to University of Southern California neuroscientist Mary Helen Immordino-Yang, “downtime is critical to facilitating the cognitive functions responsible for creating and developing our personalities, helping us understand behavior, including our own.”
-After coming to understand the concept of recovery several years ago, I started adding in a “20 minute window” three times a week.
+After coming to understand the concept of recovery several years ago, I started adding in a “20 minute window” three times a week, for energy management.
 I identified that 20 minutes as “special time,” and protected it.
 I always do something for myself in that 20 minutes that is unrelated to work.
 It may sound crazy, but that short allocated, protected, and completed time carries a lot of mental satisfaction and recovery.
 (Even if all I’ve done is read a magazine!)
 If recovery time is so important for our health, why don’t we prioritize it?
 In the November issue of MORE Magazine (which I read during my 20 minutes), Susan Gregory Thomas studies this difficult challenge in her article How To Make Time For Yourself.
 One big reason she cites for not making time for recovery is “Fear of Missing Out” (FOMO).
 It’s interesting to think that we’d opt to do something just because others have decided to spend their time on it when the alternative is a personal moment that promises to yield such benefit.